Anoushka444/PostIt-A-React-Project/README.md

+It is a demo application which allows users to
+1. Create posts
+2. View posts
-It is a demo application which allows users to create posts, view posts, and also load the details of a post (Currently in progress), with the help of routing.
+3. Load the details of a post (Currently in progress), with the help of dynamic routing.

+It was built to solidify React Essentials:
+1. Props
+2. Components
+3. State management
+4. Modals wrapping components
+5. Loaders
+6. Hooks
-It was built to understand React better, how to work with props, components, state, Modals wrapping components, Loaders, Hooks and how to add Routing to support multi-page experience while still being a single page Applicaition.
+7. How to work with routing to support multi-page experience while still being a single page Applicaition.

-React Router helps with data loading and data submission.
-How to make component code leaner.

-What it does?
+There has also been attempt to keep the code leaner and follow best practices, while there is always room for improvement.

+Functionality
-Once you clone it on your local, it will open a single page web app hosted on 80 port.
-It shows a simple posting action.
+After cloning it to your system, the project will open a single page web app.
+It displays a simple posting action.
-The project enables users to post a new "post", and display the data on theat page.
+The project enables users to post a new "post", and display the data on that page.
+The data is fetched from backend and then displayed.
-I used a simple backend to store the posts.json and fetch them as and when necessary.

 In short, it is a simple project to understand how to connect UI components with your backend data, send and receive api requests on the server.